Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Volunteer Energy was selected to serve our community’s program through the November 2018 billing period.
 Volunteer Energy is certified by the Public Utilities Commission of Ohio, and currently supplies customers and Governmental Aggregation Programs across Ohio.

-A low fixed rate of $3.299/Mcf will take effect for your December 2017 through November 2018 billing periods.
+The fixed rate for natural gas is $3.299/Mcf through November 2018.
+A low fixed rate of $3.15/Mcf will take effect for your December 2018 through November 2019 billing periods.
 Unlike many offers, our program has no penalty if you decide to leave early.
-Before the end of your November 2018 billing period, we will notify of the rate for the next period of the program.
+Before the end of your November 2019 billing period, we will notify customers of the rate for the next period of the program.

 Simply put, it’s the entire community joining together to form one large buying group.
 By voting to allow an aggregation, residents allow their community to shop for natural gas on their behalf.